antreasko/Pose_Estimation_CMU/README.md

 Pose estimation is the localization of human joints in images or videos.
-The goal is to estimate a 2D pose (x,y) coordinates for each joint from a RGB image Vision based human pose estimation is an non-invasive technology for human-computer interaction (HCI).
+The goal is to estimate a 2D pose (x,y) coordinates for each joint from a RGB image.
+Vision based human pose estimation is an non-invasive technology for human-computer interaction (HCI).
 Direct use of the body as an input device provides an attractive interaction method, with minimum need for specialized equipment, such as sensors, but a camera and a processing platform.
 In this project, using latest Convolutional Neural Network architectures, we create a module that it could be deployed on an any pc with camera.